wmmcinturff/dino-kennel/README.md

 # Dino Kennel

+## **NOTE:** You cannot start coding until your project board and tickets have been approved by an instructor

 ## Description
 This project showcases all the vanilla javascript we learned in the foundations milestones.
 It is designed to be a record keeping application for a dinosaur kennel.